domreichl/first-neural-network/README.md

 ### Additional Information
 Node outputs are defined by a logistic sigmoid activation function.

-This program was written in Python 3.7 and requires the third-party modules *NumPy* and *imageio*.
+This program was written in Python 3.7 and requires the third-party modules *NumPy*, *Pillow*, and *imageio*.

 The file *training_data.csv* contains the data of 340 28x28 images (34 for each digit), turned into csv using the following code: